adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 1. Service: `Script: Turn on pump`

+# Home Assistant automations for each zone
+The automations in this section should exist for each zone, i.e. copy, paste, modify after creating the first one.

 ## Zone {number} thermostat idle
-This script should exist for each wall plug.
+The purpose of this automation is to turn off an actuator when the corresponding thermostat stops requesting heat.

 Triggers:
 1. Add trigger: `State`